RyanJeong/sonarqube/README.md

 This setup uses the open-source [Sonar CXX Plugin](https://github.com/SonarOpenCommunity/sonar-cxx).
 This plugin is automatically downloaded and mounted to the `extensions/plugins` directory.

-If neede manually:
+If needed manually:

 ```shell
 wget https://github.com/SonarOpenCommunity/sonar-cxx/releases/download/latest-snapshot/sonar-cxx-plugin-2.2.2.1262.jar \
   -P extensions/plugins/
 ```

-You can also configure this in `Dockerfile` for automation.
+You can also configure this in the `Dockerfile` for automation.

 ## Running Analysis